 Having listened to all five of the commercial recordings of the Trois rapsodies, I can confirm that each one has its own merits.
 All of the performances are polished efforts; whichever interpretation one would consider “the best” is purely a matter of personal preference.

-The Invencia Piano Duo’s Tenth Anniversary recital featured the Trois rapsodies and Rhapsodie parisienne of Florent Schmitt (September 2013).
+The Invencia Piano Duo’s Tenth Anniversary recital in Norfolk, Virginia featured the Trois rapsodies and Rhapsodie parisienne of Florent Schmitt (September 2013).

 I have also been fortunate to see this music performed in recital — a terrifically exciting performance by the Invencia Piano Duo done in 2013.
 From this experience, I know first-hand that the rhapsodies can make quite an impact when heard live.
-It can be safely assumed that the audience at the recital I attended did not know this music at all before hearing it that evening … and yet the response was electric.
+It can be safely assumed that the recital attendees did not know this music at all before hearing it that evening … and yet the audience response was electric.

 Interestingly, there is another two-pianist rhapsody by Florent Schmitt that exists – an unpublished work composed in 1900.
 Written in much the same vein as the Trois rapsodies, this other one is called Rhapsodie parisienne.